-Monitoring Indicators Targets Description of indicators and targets Data source/Collection Methods 52 Frequency Responsible for data collection Means of verification Risks/Assumptions amongst sectors and stakeholders Component 2 Effective management of PAs and surrounding riparian and multiple use production landscapes in Northern Cambodia Outcome 2: Targeted Indicator 7: Mid-term: Average increase by at least 10 points in METT for the PAs End of the Project: Average increase by at least 20 points in METT from current baselines for the PAs covering 450,673 ha Terrestrial PAs under improved management effectiveness as measured by METT scorecard for following PAs: 1.KPWS 2.
+Monitoring Indicators Targets Description of indicators and targets Data source/Collection Methods 53 Frequency Responsible for data collection Means of verification Risks/Assumptions amongst sectors and stakeholders Effective management of PAs and surrounding riparian and multiple use production landscapes in Northern Cambodia Outcome 2: Targeted Indicator 7: Mid-term: Average increase by at least 10 points in METT for the PAs End of the Project: Average increase by at least 20 points in METT from current baselines for the PAs covering 450,673 ha Terrestrial PAs under improved management effectiveness as measured by METT scorecard for following PAs: 1.KPWS 2.
 PKNP 3.
-Angkor METT assessment Annually Reported in DO tab of the GEF PIR Project Management Unit (PMU), Project Consultant -Updated METT Tracking Tools -CPA and CF co- management plans Co- management MOAs -Project progress reports -Annual work plans and budget reports Tracking Tools-CPA and CF co- management- Administrative/μ changes may und plansplansimplementation co management plan managementCo- management- Lack of capacity government and co projectMOAs -Projectgovernment and co to meet obligation progressprogress -Annual work plans and- Conflicts betweet communities regored - Administrative/political changes may undermine the implementation of the management plan strategies - Lack of capacity in government and communities to meet obligations related to Protected Areas and their surrounding production areas effectively managed to ensure biodiversity conservation on a sustainable basis while safeguarding livelihoods and Indicator 8 : Mid-term: All existing CPAs and CFs mapped, management effectiveness evaluated and proposals for improving conservation and sustainable NRM defined and agreed with communities End of the project: At least 1,500 ha of CPAs and CFs under Extent of Community Protected Areas (CPAs) and of Community Forests (CFs) established with (i) management plans including renewal of existing CPAs, and (ii) MOAs for co-management signed and under community management with budgetary PA authority & LGs/data collection method to be confirmed during Y1 Annually Reported in DO tab of the GEF PIR Project Management Unit (PMU), Project Consultant undermine integrated planning approaches Assumption: - Development strategies and management plans will be officially approved by Sector agencies and Provincial governments with allocation of appropriate funding for their implementation - Local communities are convinced that critical habitats in their vicinities will benefit livelihoods and ecological security to them and they will
+Angkor METT assessment Annually Reported in DO tab of the GEF PIR Project Management Unit (PMU), Project Consultant -Updated METT Tracking Tools -CPA and CF co- management plans Co- management MOAs -Project progress reports -Annual work plans and budget reports Tracking Tools -CPA and CF co- management plans Co- management MOAs -Project progress reports -Annual work plans and budget reports -CPA and CF co Administrative/political changes may undermine implementation of the management plan strate - Lack of capacity in government and communitor to meet obligations relations - Conflicts between Proving and sector entities and loc communities regarding management and access management plan strategies - Lack of capacity in government and communities to meet obligations related to project - Conflicts between Provincial and sector entities and local communities regarding management and access to Protected Areas and their surrounding production areas effectively managed to ensure biodiversity conservation on a sustainable basis while safeguarding livelihoods and Indicator 8: Mid-term: All existing CPAs and CFs mapped, management effectiveness evaluated and proposals for improving conservation and sustainable NRM defined and agreed with communities End of the project: At least 1,500 ha of CPAs and CFs under Extent of Community Protected Areas (CPAs) and of Community Forests (CFs) established with (i) management plans including renewal of existing CPAs, and (ii) MOAs for co-management signed and under community management with budgetary PA authority & LGs/data collection method to be confirmed during Y1 Annually Reported in DO tab of the GEF PIR Project Management Unit (PMU), Project Consultant management and access to natural resources may undermine integrated planning approaches Assumption: - Development strategies and management plans will be officially approved by Sector agencies and Provincial governments with allocation of appropriate funding for their implementation - Local communities are convinced that critical habitats in their vicinities will benefit livelihoods and ecological security to them and they will